 We’ve gotten rid of the consumer debt (credit cards, and car) and are simply left with student loan debt.
 There’s a competitive market in our area for cleaning services, we did little research and we could get a cleaning lady from https://www.professionalcleanersuk.co.uk/specialist-cleaning/end-of-tenancy-cleaners to come to the house twice a week for only $120-150 a month.

 It was something we were seriously considering when we moved, except then my husband got injured (and had to take a month off work without pay).
 But now he’s back at work and so the question arises again.

 I know the whole argument about gazelle intense and paying off debt and putting any and all extra money toward paying off debt.
 But that’s simply never really been our style.
 Even when we had credit card debt, and were living on one income while my husband attended school, we still managed to find ways to splurge on little things (like frozen yogurt) to keep us happy.

 A cleaning lady would make our lives easier.
-There would be no more arguments over chores (or at least fewer arguments) and we wouldn’t have to spend precious free time cleaning the house.
+There would be no more arguments over chores (or at least fewer arguments) and we wouldn’t have to spend precious free time cleaning the house, plus the other day I was watching a cool video about how to power wash a driveway and honestly I still think I’d be easier if we just hire a professional.
 I know that perhaps there is a big stereotype that cleaning people are only for the wealthy, but I think cleaning services that have become available to the middle class (as well as gardening services as well) have really helped improve the recreational lives of the middle class.
 Having someone else take care of something you don’t want to do frees up your time to spend on things you do enjoy.

 So what have we decided?